suquark/leaderbot/README.rst

 -----------------------------

-Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using :``leaderbot.Davidson.infer``
+Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using ``leaderbot.Davidson.infer`` method:
-method:

 .. code-block:: python